jurc192/ArsViva_DEV/wp-content/plugins/very-simple-event-list/readme.txt

 = Widget =
 You can also list events in your sidebar using the widget.

-The pagination is hidden because it's not working properly in a widget.
+Pagination is not available because it's not working properly in a widget.

 But you can set a link to a page with all events.